nathanielgreen/CV/README.md

   analog organization system [Bullet Journal](http://bulletjournal.com/) in the digital form of a PWA.
 - [UNDRGRND](https://github.com/nathanielgreen/UNDRGRND): an ongoing personal
-  project of mine; UNDRGRND is social network for the underground music scene.
+  project of mine; UNDRGRND is a social network for the underground music scene.
   Built to enable me to practice some of my favourite tech, such as Nuxt.js, Vue.js, and GraphQL.
 - [Ushare](https://github.com/nathanielgreen/Ushare): my final project at